toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 </p>

 <p style="line-height: 150%;">
 This ease and speed is great but it also made me conscious of how easy it would be to start analysing or summarising without gaining a familiarity for the underlying raw data as you would be when you're forced to scroll through and eyeball records one-by-one.
-Over the course of this project I found myself repeatedly using the following code within my Jupyter notebook to make Pandas to nicely display all rows within the dataframe, just so that I could take a look at <em>all</em> the output and not just the first or last 5 rows.
+Over the course of this project I found myself repeatedly using the following code within my Jupyter notebook to make Pandas nicely display all rows within the dataframe, just so that I could take a look at <em>all</em> the output and not just the first or last 5 rows.
 </p>

 ```